-Our state Medicaid program, KanCare, provides health coverage for some disabled, elderly, and low-income Kansans.
-Under current eligibility requirements, most adults - even those with very low-income - do not qualify for health coverage through KanCare.
-In 2010, states were given the opportunity to accept funding from the federal government to increase access to this health coverage, but Kansas opted out creating what is referred to as the "coverage gap"/ There are about 150,000 Kansans who make too little money to be eligible for help paying for private insurance, but are also ineligible for KanCare.
+Our state Medicaid program, KanCare, provides health insurance coverage for some disabled, elderly, and low-income Kansans.
+Under current eligibility requirements, most adults - even those with very low-income - do not qualify for health insurance coverage through KanCare.
+In 2010, states were given the opportunity to accept funding from the federal government to increase access to this health coverage, but Kansas opted out creating what is referred to as the "coverage gap"/ There are about 150,000 Kansans who make too little money to be eligible for help paying for private insurance, but are also ineligible for insurance through KanCare.
 Most of these Kansans are employed and many work multiple jobs to provide for families, but are not offered insurance coverage through their employers.

-By expanding the eligibility for KanCare, the legislature could provide health coverage to these 150,000 hardworking uninsured people in our state.
+By expanding the eligibility for KanCare, the legislature could provide health insurance coverage to these 150,000 hardworking uninsured people in our state.

 Why does KanCare Expansion matter to ACS CAN?

 For Kansans facing cancer, not having health insurance is a life or death situation.
 Health insurance through Medicaid allows Kansans to detect cancer early and access the treatments needed to save their lives.

 What are the other benefits of expanding KanCare?

 KanCare expansion will create jobs - 3,500 to 4,000 new jobs in the next 5 years